Grants & Reimbursable Expense Payment Policy

 OSP Grants

-Olmsted funds are intended to help off-set expected OSP expenses.
-However, depending on individual preferences and circumstances, funds may not cover 100% of all travel, training, educational, or cultural opportunity expenses.
+Olmsted Foundation-provided funds are intended to help offset OSP expenses.
+However, depending on individual preferences and circumstances, funds may not cover 100% of all travel, training, educational, or cultural expenses.
 In some cases, Scholars may need to use personal funds in order to travel widely, receive extra language training, and fully experience all available Scholarship opportunities.

 Olmsted Scholar Program Reimbursable Expenses